VincentBernet/VincentBernet/README.md

 - 🌱 Learning Vue.js to build it
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
-- ⚡ Fun fact: With my team we are 2019 french student champion on League of Legend
+- ⚡ Fun fact: We won french student championship of League of Legends in 2019

 ### Contact me :